thk123/se4be-website/index.md

 >
 > *A Company*

-Get in touch today to discuss recieving this course.
+Get in touch today to discuss receiving this course.
 Email me [hi@tkiley.co.uk](mailto:hi@tkiley.co.uk) or ring me on 07948 284729.

 ## The Course